+Bellaire.

-- ◆ Convenient parking will be subtly integrated into development while minimizing its physical impact. - A large public green on the Houston side will provide great addresses for development parcels, with smaller green spaces scattered throughout both the Bellaire and Houston portions of the site. - ♦ A 200-foot-wide boulevard on South Rice (within Houston, north of - the Bellaire portion of South Rice) will provide the new gateway to the community. - Routes major vehicular traffic around-not through-the new neighborhoods.
+- A 200 foot wide boulevard on South Rice (within Houston, north of the Bellaire portion of South Rice) will provide the new gateway to the community. - Routes major vehicular traffic around not through the new neighborhoods.

-EEK saw the Vision Plan as building upon Bellaire's image as the "City of Homes" and providing a concept based on which the City of Bellaire could establish guidelines to govern the phased development expected to occur in the rail station vicinity as market conditions allowed.
-The Bellaire Rail Station area wouldill also draw interest from both north and south, establishing a bridge between Bellaire and Houston's Uptown district.
+EEK saw the Vision Plan as building upon Bellaire's image as the "City of Homes" and providing a concept based on which the City of Bellaire could establish guidelines to govern the phased development expected to occur in the rail station vicinity as market conditions allow.
+The Bellaire Rail Station area will also draw interest from both north and south, establishing a bridge between Bellaire and Houston's Uptown district.

-Two particular design principles that underpinned the concept plan wereare very much in line with the reactions of Bellaire residents who first learned of the station area planning through theis 2009 Comprehensive Plan effort:
+Two particular design principles that underpin the concept plan are very much in line with the reactions of Bellaire residents who first learned of the station area planning through this Comprehensive Plan effort:

-- Principle: Portions of the station area closest to transit should be the tallest and most intensive-"more like Uptown." - ◆ Principle: The southern and western portions of the station area, closest to the park and South Rice parkway, should be smaller and quieter-"more like Bellaire."
+- ◆ Principle: Portions of the station area closest to transit should be the tallest and most intensive-"more like Uptown." - ◆ Principle: The southern and western portions of the station area, closest to the park and South Rice parkway, should be smaller and quieter "more like Bellaire."